-Monica Lewinsky Blasts Event Organizers Who Allegedly Disinvited Her After Bill Clinton's RSVP
+Town & Country Apologizes to Monica Lewinsky for Disinviting Her to Event After Bill Clinton's RSVP

 The anti-bullying advocate then issued a follow-up tweet saying “p.s. …and definitely, please don’t try to ameliorate the situation by insulting me with an offer of an article in your mag.”

-Although Lewinsky does not name the publication, the Huffington Post says it confirmed the outlet is Town & Country magazine.
-The publication tweeted that Clinton introduced Parkland shooting survivor and gun control advocate Emma Gonzalez at their Town & Country Philanthropy Summit on Wednesday morning.
+Media reports quickly outed Town & Country magazine as the offender, and noted that Clinton introduced Parkland shooting survivor and gun control advocate Emma Gonzalez at their Town & Country Philanthropy Summit on Wednesday morning.

-A rep for Town & Country did not immediately respond to PEOPLE’s request for comment.
+Although the publication ignored media requests on Wednesday — including PEOPLE’s — the magazine tweeted a brief apology to Lewinsky Thursday morning.

+“We apologize to Ms. Lewinsky and regret the way the situation was handled,” they wrote.

 Lewinsky, now 44, was 22 when she began her affair with Clinton.
 The young woman was thrust into the limelight once their relationship was made public, and led to a high-profile investigation and the president’s impeachment.
 Lewinsky has said the surreal experience turned her life “into a living hell,” and led to her to be diagnosed with post-traumatic stress disorder.